cmu-phil/tetrad-fx/README.md

 1. The search tab is limited to a restricted set of search algroithms in Tetrad.

-1. The "other graphs" tab will contain the true graph if this is a simulation.
+1. The Other Graphs tab will contain the true graph if this is a simulation.

 1. Datasets can be transformed using right click context menus, as can graphs.

-1. Currently there is only one game, to help users learn how permutation searches work.
+1. Currently there is only one game in the Games tab, to help users learn how permutation searches work.
 Have fun with it.
 If you discover a new permutation algorithm let us know.

 1. Saving and loading of the session is just zipping or unzipping the hidden project directory.
 All dataset, knowledge files, and graph are stored in text files for which